-At Microsoft, we recognise the challenges that financial services are facing – from increased generational shifts and changing customer expectations to increased competition and alternatives outside the financial system.
+At Microsoft, we recognize the challenges that financial services are facing—from increased generational shifts and changing customer expectations to increased competition and alternatives outside the financial system.
 In a rapidly changing world, choosing the path forward is not an easy decision.

-The emergence of new competitors poses a critical challenge to deciding which road to take: new entrants have fundamentally different ways of thinking – they challenge orthodoxies and rewrite the rules.
-We have seen this occur in other industries – who could have predicted the hospitality or transportation industries disrupted by a couple of user-friendly apps and well-designed platforms, like Airbnb or Uber?
-Or that the venerable newspaper industry, that once relied on classifieds for over 70% of its revenue, would be crushed by the likes of Craigslist and eBay?
+The emergence of new competitors poses a critical challenge to deciding which road to take: new entrants have fundamentally different ways of thinking—they challenge orthodoxies and rewrite the rules.
+We have seen this occur in other industries—who could have predicted the hospitality or transportation industries disrupted by a couple of user-friendly apps and well-designed platforms, like Airbnb or Uber?
+Or that the venerable newspaper industry, that once relied on classifieds for over 70 percent of their revenue, would be decimated by the likes of Craigslist and eBay?

 These unexpected events dramatically reshaped entire industries and established an entirely new order.
 And, when this happens, it isn’t always the strongest who survive, but rather those who are the quickest to adapt and most willing to rethink their existing, profitable lines of business.

 Banks especially are facing competitive pressures on four different fronts:

 - An empowered generation.
 Millennials have a decidedly more entrepreneurial mindset than any previous generation.
 They want to be in control of their own finances and are far more willing to embrace a self-service model.
 They are more likely to question prevailing wisdom, reject a one-size-fits-all mentality, and embrace assembling their own solutions.

 - Simple, intuitive experiences.
 In our fully mobile, app-driven world, customers demand simplicity and are far less complacent when confronted with structural inefficiency.
 They want services that are on-demand, integrated, and friction-free.
 They expect consistent, intuitive, and meaningful experiences.